jayeshsaita/image_captioning_pytorch/README.md

 Trained model (checkpoint.ckpt) is available at above link.

 ### Methodology
-The model uses a Imagenet pretrained Resnet50 as the backbone encoder and a 3 layer stacked LSTM as the decoder.
+The model uses an Imagenet pretrained Resnet50 as the backbone encoder and a 3 layer stacked LSTM as the decoder.
 To reduce the training time, output of Resnet50 backbone was calculated and stored for all images.
 BPTT is done for 85 timesteps.
-Adam optimizer with Cosine Annealing Learning Rate Scheduler was used to train the model for 20 epochs.
+Adam optimizer with Cosine Annealing Learning Rate Scheduler is used to train the model for 20 epochs.

 ### Analysis and Results
 Here is a list of things I tried: